 PORTA POTTIES: 1.
 Each Porta Pottie is ‘single occupancy'.
 One user (or parent with child/children) at a time.
 2. Additional guest(s) waiting for use of the porta potties are to stand 6' apart from one another (not to crowd other communal space) until the previous user(s) has exited.

 AIR COMPRESSOR STATION: 1.
 The air compressor station is designed for #1 user at a time.
-One user (or parent with child ore children) at a time.
+One user (or parent with child or children) at a time.
 2. Additional guest(s) waiting for use of the air compressor station are to stand 6' apart (not to crowd restroom or office/store communal space) until the previous user(s) has exited.

 SECURITY PLAN BEACH 1.
 Guests are to abide by the beach registration procedure to attain their beach permit.
 2. Guests with a beach permit may not have more than 10 people in and under their EZup at any one time.
 3. Guests must contain their beach equipment (chairs, towels, toys, etc) within the limits of their beach site.
-4. Should guest(s) not obey the rules he will receive one warning.
-If the guest(s) should continue to not obey, he will be asked to leave the beach area.
+4. Should guest(s) not obey the rules he (they) will receive one warning.
+If the guest(s) should continue to not obey, he (they) will be asked to leave the beach area.

 RESTROOMS-PORTA POTTIES-HANDWASHING STATION-LAUNDRY ROOM-AIR COMPRESSOR STATION-OFFICE-GENERAL GROUNDS 1.
 Guests are to obey the posted regulations regarding occupancy, wait lines and social distancing protocols.